 - limited options for accessories

 The GoPro is a popular choice as an underwater action camera for beginners.
-I am thinking of getting this one next to add on to my existing setup.
+I have a GoPro Hero 9 and I am very happy with the dive videos I’ve taken on them.

 - point and shoot easy to handle